sockitfpga/.github/profile/README.md

 JOTEGO cores for SoCkit MiSTer platform can be found at [JTBIN](https://github.com/jotego/jtbin/tree/master/sockit)

-More MiSTer compatible cores can be found at [Noemi's GitHub](https://github.com/noemi-abril)
+More MiSTer compatible cores can be found at [Noemi's GitHub](https://github.com/noemi-abril) and [Patreon](https://www.patreon.com/noemiabril)

 <!--